ericlw/WoWoViewPager/README-ZH.md

 wowo.addAnimation(animation);
 ```

-# Ease
+# 缓动函数
 To make the animations more lifesome, you can choose different ease type to play the animations.
 ![Ease](https://github.com/Nightonke/WoWoViewPager/blob/master/Pictures/ease.png)
 Of course you can use linear function.
 You can find all the ease enums [here](https://github.com/Nightonke/WoWoViewPager/blob/master/wowoviewpager/src/main/java/com/nightonke/wowoviewpager/Eases/EaseType.java).

-# RGB or HSV
+# RGB和HSV变色
 All the color changing animation has 2 types, RGB and HSV(Hue [0 ..
 360), Saturation [0...1] and Value [0...1] If hsv values are out of range, they are pinned).
 The HSV changing type may looks more comfortable in nature.
 For instance, to change red to green, in HSV, it will be red->yellow->green.
 In RGB, it will be red->some color between red and green->green.
 But usually the RGB changing type is the good one.
 Because HSV sometimes looks strange(my opinion).
-You can see the performance of these 2 types in the gif of [Background Color Animation](https://github.com/Nightonke/WoWoViewPager#background-color-animation).
+You can see the performance of these 2 types in the gif of [Background Color Animation](https://github.com/Nightonke/WoWoViewPager/blob/master/README-ZH.md#background-color-animation).

-# Versions
+# 版本
 ### 1.0.1
 First version for 11 animations.